The nuclear shadows of Hiroshima were scorched into the city by the blinding light of the atomic bomb as it detonated over the city on August 6, 1945.

 The Sumitomo Bank was located just 850 feet from where Little Boy collided with the city of Hiroshima.
 Whoever was seated there had been obliterated.

 According to the Hiroshima Peace Memorial Museum, the Hiroshima shadows weren’t left by people alone.
 Any object that was in the way of the blast was imprinted onto its background, including ladders, windowpanes, water main valves and bicycles.

 Even if there was nothing in the way, the heat itself left behind imprints, marking the sides of the buildings with waves of heat and rays of light.

 Perhaps the most famous of the Hiroshima shadows is that of the person sitting on the bank steps.
 It is one of the most complete impressions left behind by the blast, and remained in place for over 20 years before it was removed and taken to the Hiroshima Peace Memorial Museum.
 Now, visitors can see the horrific Hiroshima shadows up close as the memorials to the horrors of nuclear weapons.

-In 1967, the imprint of the bank person was still there and as clear as ever.
-Depending on where the imprints were, they lasted anywhere between several and dozens of years until eventually being eroded by rain and wind.
+Depending on where these imprints were left, they have lasted anywhere between several to dozens of years before they were eventually eroded by rain and wind.

-Next, learn about Tsutomu Yamaguchi, the man who survived both atomic bombs.
-Then, read why the Nagasaki bomb almost wasn’t dropped.
+After this look at the atomic bomb shadows left in Hiroshima, read about Tsutomu Yamaguchi, the man who survived both atomic bombs.
+Then, learn why the Nagasaki almost wasn’t bombed.